-TAMI presents a new lesson plan in which students examine the culture and politics in 1920s Texas, a period of rapid development and urbanization.
+In TAMI's newest lesson plan, "Texas in Transition," students examine the culture and politics in 1920s Texas, a period of rapid development and urbanization.

 TAMI is delighted to present the William Mackie Collection, featuring a variety of short films produced by students and faculty of the Radio-Television-Film Department at the University of Texas at Austin.